tommason14/supramolecular_aggregation_opls/parameterisation/README.md

 Adding drude particles to a standard non-polarisable forcefield allows for a more accurate description of intermolecular interactions, but also results in over-estimation of the non-Coulombic interactions.
-As a result, we should reduce the strength of the Lennard-Jones terms being interacting pairs of atoms.
+As a result, we should reduce the strength of the Lennard-Jones terms between interacting pairs of atoms.
 The amount by which the interactions should be reduced is described through a ratio of dispersion and induction, known as a k<sub>ij</sub> scaling factor, described [here](https://pubs.acs.org/doi/abs/10.1021/acs.jctc.9b00689) by Goloviznina and Padua.